antarctica/MeshiPhi/examples/README.md

 # Examples
-This directory contains example configs that can be used with CartoPhi.
-Please make sure you have CartoPhi properly installed before attempting to run these examples.
+This directory contains example configs that can be used with MeshiPhi.
+Please make sure you have MeshiPhi properly installed before attempting to run these examples.
 You will also need GeoPlot installed to run the `plot_mesh` command, however it is not necessary if all you need is the ability to generate meshes.
 See `https://github.com/antarctica/geoplot` for more instructions.

 To run PolarRoute, choose one config out of each directory and execute this command in a terminal: